Pratikpant2020/Comprehensive-analysis-of-Gym-membership-and-Gym-members-exercise/README.md

   2. Ensure consistency and readability across the project.

-  3. Total no of male n female Gym members with the same age range.
+  3. Total no of male n female Gym members in both dataset .

   4. Provide comprehensive data analysis and visualization.